-You are about to journey to the wild, alien lands of Sacramentum.
-You are royalty of the mighty Empire of Haven, and Sacramentum is your lost colony.
-Your mother, the Queen, is sending you to reclaim it.
-What will you choose to do?
+You are about to journey to the brutal mountains of the Rokaj.
+You are royalty of the mighty Empire of Haven, but your mother, the Queen, is ill.
+You have been sent on a routine diplomatic trip that has turned into a violent disaster.
+What will you do about it?

-Queen's Wish is designed to be easy for a new player to learn.
+Queen's Wish 2 is designed to be easy for a new player to learn.
 There is a comprehensive tutorial and ample in-game help.
 However, like most fantasy role-playing games, it has a lot of detail.
 Fortunately, if you get stuck, these instructions are here to help you out.